The Birth Of Bonanza:

 Her primary job at NBC kept her busy on a weekly basis.
 Joan was in charge of breaking down scripts for all of NBC's television series that included critical things such as sets, props, etc., to make sure the series stayed within budget.
 She was also responsible for making sure "Bonanza" didn't fall into the same formulas as NBC's other filmed television series they were producing at the time.
 She also had the task of making certain the music was in accordance with ASCAP and BMI regulations for no copyright infringement on NBC's behalf.

 Several years later, Joan and Nathan decided it was time for a divorce and went their separate ways in life.
-She was now a single parent and decided to move back to Apple Valley with the two children in 1976.
+She was now a single parent and decided to move to Apple Valley with the two children in 1976.
 She loved to ride horses, bowl in the leagues and hang out with friends at the Apple Valley Inn, Gold Strike Lanes, and Moose Lodge.
 She worked for the High Desert Rehabilitation as administrative agent in the 1980's and retired years later in 1999.

 That year, she got a home computer and hooked up with many "Bonanza" fans on the Internet.
 She spent the next several years online and became acquainted with the show's many fans, helping as many of them as possible.
 She would share her wealth of memories and any insights she remembered during her years at NBC and for anything else in question about her life.